Mathabo-Mentoor-1/Virtual-Card-Payment-System/USE CASE SPECIFICATIONS.md

 - The customer can attempt to reprocess the payment, or the system may offer instructions on resolving the issue (e.g., update payment information, ensure sufficient funds).

 5.
-Use Case: Notify user of payment
+**Use Case:** Notify user of payment

-Actor: Notification Service
+**Actor:** Notification Service

-Description:
+**Description:**

 - The Payment Notification Service is responsible for notifying users about the status of their virtual card payments.
 This notification system will alert users via email, SMS, or app notification when a payment is made successfully, fails, or encounters an issue.

-Preconditions:
+**Preconditions:**

 - The Payment Notification Service is responsible for notifying users about the status of their virtual card payments.
 This notification system will alert users via email, SMS, or app notification when a payment is made successfully, fails, or encounters an issue.

-Postconditions:
+**Postconditions:**

 - The user receives an appropriate notification about the payment status (successful, failed, or pending).
 - The payment notification is logged for auditing purposes.
 - The system ensures delivery of the notification (e.g., retries in case of failure).

-Basic Flow:
+**Basic Flow:**

 **Step 1: Payment Initiation**